Bitagora/bitagora-web/static/en/terms.md

 ### Specific disclaimer

+Bitagora and the Bitagora Team disclaims all responsibilities regarding the nature, content and implications of Polls conducted with the Bitagora Platform, including all legal and regulatory consequences that may be derived in any jurisdiction from the celebration of such Polls.

+Polls using the Bitagora Platform are promoted, supervised and managed by third-party Sponsors, who assume the sole responsibility for the legal and regulatory consequences of the Poll.
+By launching a Poll using the Bitagora Platform, Sponsors agree that Bitagora and the Bitagora Team have no responsibility whatsoever over the celebration or management of such a Poll, where Bitagora acts as the data controller agent for the Poll.

-Bitagora and the Bitagora Team disclaims all responsibilities regarding the nature, content and implications of polls conducted with the Bitagora Platform, including all legal and regulatory consequences that may be derived in any jurisdiction from the celebration of such a poll.
-Users of the Bitagora Platform participate in polls conducted using the Bitagora Platform out of their free will and agree that Bitagora and the Bitagora Team are not responsible for any legal or regulatory liabilities that may be derived from their participation in these polls.
+Voters participate in Polls conducted using the Bitagora Platform out of their free will and agree that Bitagora and the Bitagora Team are not responsible for any legal or regulatory liabilities that may be derived from their participation in these Polls.

 ### Indemnification

-The user agrees that Bitagora and the Bitagora Team will not be held responsible for any claims, damages, demands or fees arising out of any breach by the user of these Terms, the Privacy Policy, or infringements on the rights of any third parties related to your use of Bitagora Platform.
+The User agrees that Bitagora and the Bitagora Team will not be held responsible for any claims, damages, demands or fees arising out of any breach by the user of these Terms, the Privacy Policy, or infringements on the rights of any third parties related to your use of Bitagora Platform.
 The user also agrees to indemnify Bitagora and the Bitagora Team for any and all claims that may arise.

-Bitagora and the Bitagora Team agree that the user will not be held responsible for any claims, damages, demands or fees arising out of any breach by Bitagora or the Bitagora Team of this Agreement, the Privacy Policy or infringements on the rights of any third parties related to the use of the Bitagora Platform.
+Bitagora and the Bitagora Team agree that the User will not be held responsible for any claims, damages, demands or fees arising out of any breach by Bitagora or the Bitagora Team of this Agreement, the Privacy Policy or infringements on the rights of any third parties related to the use of the Bitagora Platform.

 ### Risks

-The user acknowledges the following risks to any use the Bitagora Platform and expressly agrees to neither hold Bitagora or the Bitagora Team liable should any of the following risks occur:
+The User acknowledges the following risks to any use the Bitagora Platform and expressly agrees to neither hold Bitagora or the Bitagora Team liable should any of the following risks occur:

 #### Risk of regulatory actions in one or more jurisdictions
 The Bitagora Platform could be impacted by one or more regulatory inquiries or regulatory actions, which could impede or limit the ability of the Bitagora Platform to continue to operate, or which could impede or limit the ability of a user to use the Bitagora Platform in one way or another.